 If you or a member of your family have been injured at sea on board a cruise ship or yacht, or while scuba diving, we can help.
 Our No Win No Fee solicitors can help you with your claim for compensation.
 Simply call us on freephone 0808 175 8000 or contact us online.

 Our specialist accident at sea claims team can provide expert advice on claiming compensation whether you were working on board a ship or simply on holiday.

-If you were travelling on a ship, or any other form of seafarer, and suffered injury or illness you may be able to make a claim.
+If you were travelling on a ship, or any other form of seafarer, and suffered injury you may be able to make a claim.
 The incident could have taken place on board, or while you were embarking or disembarking.
 Our specialist lawyers will be able to assist you in recovering the compensation you’re entitled to.

 Accident at sea claims - what can be claimed?

 Knowing whether you may have a viable compensation claim can be difficult, so it’s important to seek expert legal advice as soon as possible.